seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - PubNub
 	- Whenever a speaker status change occurs, the HKWHub sends DeviceStateUpdated event to subscribers.
+	- Type of Reason
+		- NetworkUnavailable : the network became unavailable
+		- DeviceAvailable : a device became available
+		- DeviceUnavailable : a device becaome unavailable
+		- DeviceError : some error occured to a particular speaker
+		- SpeakerInfoUpdated: some of speaker information has been updated
+		- WiFiSignalChanged: wifi signal has changed

 	- Example:

 	.. code-block:: json